 - Note that online publications which are communications outreach or advocacy publications of non-governmental or non-profit organisations do not qualify for media accreditation.

 Freelance Journalists: Freelance journalists, including photographers, must provide clear evidence that they are on assignment for a specific news organisation or publication.
 A valid assignment letter from that news organisation, or publication, is required.

-Regional and international media are asked to contact the Barbados Government Information Service at 246-535-1901, or email email@example.com, on arrival in Barbados, so arrangements can be made to collect their passes.
+Regional and international media are asked to contact the Barbados Government Information Service on arrival in Barbados via email at firstname.lastname@example.org, so arrangements can be made to collect their passes.

 Please note that a pool system will be in place for specific events.